krother/advanced_python/software_engineering/README.rst

 === ==============================================================
 #   description
 === ==============================================================
-3.1 There are pits.
-If the player falls into one, they die 3.2 There is green slime where the player loses health 3.3 There are fireballs that travel in straight lines
+3.1 if the player falls into a pit, they die
+3.2 if the player steps into green slime, they lose health 3.3 there are fireballs that travel in straight lines
 === ==============================================================

 The Design